-I’ve not actually met Mr Hockney (I would like to) but since 2012 I’ve spent a lot of time looking at and enjoying his pictures (his landscapes in particular).
+I’ve not met Mr Hockney (I would like to) but since 2012 I’ve spent a lot of time looking at and enjoying his pictures (his landscapes in particular).
 I look at his pictures almost daily.
 I’ve visited his exhibitions (usually twice) to see his works first hand and I own several of his books.
-Yes, I’m studying his pictures but it’s more than that, I’m studying Hockney (I call him my silent mentor).
+Yes, I’m studying his pictures but it’s more than that, I’m studying Hockney (I call him one of my silent mentors).
 I find it thrilling to see his work, the economy of marks, lightness of touch, the extraordinary colours, the complexity of subject distilled and simplified, AND then some.
 Joy.
 I’m inspired.
 I want to learn all that I can from Mr Hockney.

 By studying Hockney and enjoying his work I’m learning to look.
 I think there is something to be said of those who show you how to look - to see things - differently.
 Mr Hockney is one of these people.
 In my view good teaching is not instruction but a demonstration of someone's view of life.
-You teach a way of perceiving the world.
+You teach a way of perceiving the world, observing the world.
 Hockney has changed the way I look.
 For me this is thrilling.
-I’ve never had the pleasure of meeting Mr Hockney but if I could I’d ask the following painfully edited questions):
+I’ve never had the pleasure of meeting Mr Hockney but if I could I’d ask the following painfully edited questions:

 How have you learnt to look?